drcaiomoreno/telefonica-opengateway-databricks/README.md

-# Open Gateway + Databricks
+# Telefonica Open Gateway + Databricks

-The aim of this repo is to help developers to connect with Open Gateway APIs using Databricks and explore the data using the Databricks Lakehouse Platform.
+The aim of this repo is to help developers to connect with Telefonica Open Gateway APIs using Databricks and explore the data using the Databricks Lakehouse Platform.

-### What is Open Gateway?
+### What is Telefonica Open Gateway?
-Open Gateway is a initiative spearheaded by the GSMA in collaboration with leading telecommunications operators, cloud providers, and aggregators worldwide.
+Telefonica Open Gateway is a initiative spearheaded by the GSMA in collaboration with leading telecommunications operators, cloud providers, and aggregators worldwide.
 Our mission is to create a standardized framework of Application Programming Interfaces (APIs) that enable simplified and universal access to cutting-edge mobile network capabilities and associated services.
 By leveraging Open Gateway APIs, developers can focus on building exceptional applications while we handle the complexities of network integration.

 Learn more: https://developers.opengateway.telefonica.com/docs/initiative